Bartan02/newdesigners.agency/README.md

 After you have completed the task, follow these steps:

 1. Deploy your forked repository on Netlify.
 2. Provide us with the URL of your forked GitHub repository and your Netlify deployment by sending an email to Siddhart Ghogli at 21067392@student.hhs.nl.
-Please CC t.i.vandenbosch@hhs.nl and l.pavlova@hhs.nl on this email.

 Remember, we're looking for your ability to create clean, maintainable code and your eye for detail in translating design to a live webpage.